[Updated April 13, 2023]

 Ben decided to open his winery in a former hardware store (built in 1890) in Historic Downtown Mount Airy to help the local economy.
-He also brought in a fine chef to handle the food, making this one of the best places in Mt Airy to visit.
+He also brought in a fine chef to handle the food, making this one of the best places to visit in Mt Airy.

 20. Round Peak Winery